ishobhnik/SurfaceBench/README.md

 python eval.py --dataset lsrtransform --searcher_config configs/llmsr_llama31_8b.yaml --local_llm_port 10005
 ```

-More evaluation scripts for running discovery methods on different datasets are provided in `example_script.sh` scripts.
-The execution will generate log files in the `logs` folder.
+More evaluation scripts for running discovery methods with different LLM backbones on different datasets are provided in `example_script.sh` scripts.

+The execution of `eval.py` will generate log files in the `logs` folder.
 You can resume your run using the `--resume_from <log_dir>` option.
 For instance,
 `--resume_from logs/MatSci/llmsr_4_10_10/01-16-2025_17-41-04-540953` will bypass already completed equations.